 Use of a multi-part admin password

 The simplest method is to split the master password of the admin account into two or more parts.
 Thus, when logging in to the server, two or more people have to type their password part.
-Both (or more) persons remain on the server during work and log off whenever they finished.
-This ensures that at no time does only one person have control over the data.
+Both (or more) persons remain on the server during work and log off whenever they are finished.
+This ensures that at no time only one person has control over the data.

 To avoid impeding the work flow during setup, splitting the password into several parts is only recommended after the setup has been completed - and before the databases are filled with "real" data.

 You can protect individual entries by defining an access password for them.
 This entry can then only be viewed by people who have previously entered the correct access password.
 To protect a specific entry with a second password, right-click on it and select Properties and then the Advanced tab.